xpqz/dyalog-docs/object-reference/docs/objects/text.md

-[BCol](../properties/bcol.md) specifies the background colour of the text, i.e. the colour for the part of the character cell that is blank.
+[BCol](../properties/bcol.md) specifies the background colour of the text, that is, the colour for the part of the character cell that is blank.
 It is defined in the same way as [FCol](../properties/fcol.md).